DioxusLabs/dioxus/README.md

     ctx.view(html! {
         <div>
-            <button onclick={move |_| set_value("world!")}> "world" </button>
+            <button onclick={move |_| set_value("world!")}> "?" </button>
-            <button onclick={move |_| set_value("dioxus 🎉")}> "dioxus" </button>
+            <button onclick={move |_| set_value("Dioxus 🎉")}> "?" </button>
             <div>
-                <p> "Hello, {val1}" </p>
+                <h1> "Hello, {val1}" </h1>
             </div>
         </div>
     })
 };
 ```

-Dioxus can be used to serve webapps, desktop apps, static pages, LiveView apps, Android apps, iOS Apps, and more.
-At its core,
-Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.
+Dioxus can be used to deliver webapps, desktop apps, static pages, liveview apps, Android apps, iOS Apps, and more.
+At its core, Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.

 Dioxus is supported by Dioxus Labs, a company providing end-to-end services for building, testing, deploying, and managing Dioxus apps on all supported platforms, designed especially for your next startup.

 ### Get Started with...
 <table style="width:100%" align="center">